7 Tips for Walking Your First 5K Race

 Many 5Ks touted as fundraisers, fun runs, or community events are open to walkers.
 Others, often sponsored by running clubs and advertised as races, are geared toward serious runners—and their organizers aren’t interested in waiting around for every last walker to cross the finish line.

-“There’s a difference between a charity run and a race,” says Michael Ring, vice president of the Prospect Park Track Club in Brooklyn, New York.
+“There’s a difference between a charity run and a race,” says Michael Ring, a past vice president of the Prospect Park Track Club in Brooklyn, New York.
 He’s also a former marathon runner turned walker.
 “At a race, we keep the finish line open at a 15-minute-per-mile pace.
 Anything slower than that isn’t running, and we’re running races.”

 If you aren’t sure whether an upcoming event is right for walkers, read through the brochure or check out the website.